ZheZhangEcon/zhezhang-econ.github.io/papers.md

 - When precision matters: Effects of targeted poverty alleviation on household's economic and social well-being in China (with Jia Wang), in progress.
 - Intergenerational effect of public education program: Evidence from China's Compulsory Education Law (with Caineng Chen), in progress.
 - Education and quality of life (with Kamhon Kan and Junjian Yi), in progress.
-- So covered yet so far: Distributional effect of public insurance coverage on chronic disease prevalence in rural China (with Shaoying Guo and Zenan Wu), in progress.
+- So covered yet so far: Distributional effect of public insurance on chronic disease prevalence in rural China (with Shaoying Guo and Zenan Wu), in progress.
 - Insured and empowered: The effect of social insurance on agricultural productivity (with Qunfeng Wu), in progress.
-- A farmer's odyssey in environmental adversity: Air pollution and agricultural productivity in rural China (with Qunfeng Wu and Yakun Chen), in progress。
+- A farmer's odyssey in environmental adversity: Air pollution and agricultural productivity in rural China (with Qunfeng Wu and Yakun Chen), in progress.
-- Quantitative assessment of pandemic control policies in China (with Bo Li and Ke Dong), in progress.
 - No pain, no gain: Symptoms salience and chronic disease management (with Yajie Wang, Kamhon Kan, and Junjian Yi), in progress.
 - Learning to heal: Patient learning and chronic disease management (with Yajie Wang, Kamhon Kan, and Junjian Yi), in progress.
 - Rain, Rain, Go Away: Weather conditions and firm's polluting behaviors (with Runhao Zhao), in progress。